 My primary research interests are focused on the control of human eye movements and more generally into how we make the link between perception and action.
-As well as fMRI brain scanning studies my research essentially involves working with neurological patients such as people who have suffered stroke or who have Parkinson‘s.
-My research has been funded by Wellcome Trust, ESRC, MRC and TSB (Innovate UK) awards.
+My research has involved working with neurological patients such as people who have suffered stroke or who have Parkinson‘s and has been funded by Wellcome Trust, ESRC, MRC, Innovate UK and British Academy awards.

 After moving to Lincoln I led a project to develop a visual search training computer game to help children with partial visual loss (“Eyelander”).
-I have also become interested in the application of eye movements tests as a tool to screen and assess for cognitive / neurological problems.
-The Lincoln Summer Scientist event has also inspired a new interest in how attention an eye movements develop in children.
+I am interested in the application of eye movements tests as a tool to screen and assess for cognitive / neurological problems in older adults.
+The Lincoln Summer Scientist event has also inspired a new interest in how attention and eye movements develop in children.

 Post-graduate research students:

 Charlotte Golding.
 Eye movements during Task Switching.
 Wellcome Prize Student, Imperial College Medical School.
 PhD Awarded 2003.